Murder of Zebb Quinn: Developments since 2015

 On March 17, 2015, fifteen years after Quinn's disappearance, Owens was arrested in an unrelated incident for the disappearance and murder of Food Network Star contestant Cristie Schoen, her husband J.T.
 Codd, and their unborn child.
 Owens later admitted to killing the family by accidentally running over them, and also pleaded guilty to two counts of dismembering human remains.
-On April 27, 2017, as part of a plea deal which his attorneys had reached with Buncombe County District Attorney Todd Williams, Owens was ordered to spend between 60 and 75 years in prison without the possibility of parole.
+On April 27, 2017, as part of a plea deal his attorneys had reached with Buncombe County District Attorney Todd Williams, Owens was ordered to spend between 60 and 75 years in prison without the possibility of parole.

 In June 2015, detectives investigating Quinn's disappearance announced they had unearthed "fabric, leather materials, and unknown hard fragments" under a layer of concrete on Owens's property.
 The search warrant was initially obtained on March 31, 2015.
 According to the warrant, investigators also found an unknown white powder substance, as well as pieces of metal and concrete.
 On another part of the property, authorities found "numerous plastic bags containing possibly pulverized lime or powdered mortar mix."
 Authorities did not comment on whether the fragments found were human bones or if they believed that they had discovered Quinn's remains, citing an ongoing investigation.

-In July 2022, it was announced that Owens had told investigators back in 2018 that a family member killed Quinn, dismembered his body and burned the remains, and that evidence could be found in Bent Creek Experimental Forest.
+In July 2022, it was announced that Owens had told investigators in 2018 that a family member killed Quinn, dismembered his body and burned the remains, and that evidence could be found in Bent Creek Experimental Forest.

 Indictment

 On July 10, 2017, a Buncombe County grand jury returned an indictment charging Owens with first-degree murder for the death of Quinn.
 According to the Asheville Police Department, "this indictment is the result of years of investigative work and persistence by detectives of the Asheville Police Department, as well as ongoing partnerships with members of the Quinn family and the Buncombe County District Attorney's Office."
-According to Buncombe County District Attorney Todd Williams, the trial had been delayed several times because "of personnel changes" and "jury trials have been suspended by order of Chief Justice (Cheri) Beasley" due to COVID-19 concerns.

-However, July 2022 attorneys announced a potential date for July 25 for a possible plea deal, but said that the date could change depending on the availability of Quinn's family members.
+According to Buncombe County District Attorney Todd Williams, the trial had been delayed several times because of "personnel changes" and "jury trials have been suspended by order of Chief Justice (Cheri) Beasley" due to COVID-19 concerns.
+In July 2022, attorneys announced a potential date for July 25 for a possible plea deal, but said that the date could change depending on the availability of Quinn's family members.